 As such, it is likely that you will rack up five years in Spain and become eligible for permanent residency before your family does.
 Because of this, your family members will have to apply for permanent residency separately.

 Of course, the situation is different for citizens of other EU states.
 All EU citizens can legally live and work in Spain without a visa, so if your spouse is from the EU, they can come to Spain with you and take up permanent residency after two years.
-However, if you are an EU national with family members from a third country, they would usually be able to come to Spain with you.
-They would then need to authorize their residency in Spain and be eligible for permanent residency after five years.
+However, EU nationals with family members from a third country can usually bring them to Spain.
+They would then need to authorize their residency and be eligible for permanent residency after five years.

 Losing your permanent residence rights in Spain

 Getting permanent residency in Spain is one thing, but keeping it is another.
-Generally speaking, after becoming a permanent resident, you should not be outside of Spain for more than one year at a time.
+Generally speaking, after becoming a permanent resident, you should not leave Spain for more than one year at a time.
 Additionally, you should not be away from Spain for more than 30 months in total over the five-year period.
 If you do spend more than the acceptable time away from Spain, then you might lose your permanent resident status.
-Should this happen, it is possible to regain your residency status, although you may have to jump through a few extra hoops to do so.
+It is possible to regain your residency status, but you may have to jump through a few hoops.

 What to do if your application for permanent residence is rejected